jmyao17/SCCM/README.md

 </figure>

 # SCCM
-Symmetry-Conserving-Configuration-Mixing Method for Nuclear Collective Excitations
+Symmetry-Conserving-Configuration-Mixing Method for Nuclear Collective Excitations written in Fortran90.
 This repository includes:
 * source codes for HFB, Projection on angular momentum and particle numbers and configuration mixing calcualtions
 * some popular shell-model interactions